Total Knee Replacement

 The ligaments surrounding the knee provide stability to the joint.
 The ligaments providing stability at the front and the back are anterior cruciate ligament and the posterior cruciate ligament.
 Medial and lateral collateral ligaments provide stability on the sides of the knee joint.
 Tear or laxity of the ligaments lead to instability and damage the joint.

 Meniscus are small pads, one on the inner side and one on the outer side of the knee joint.
-Both the meniscus cushion the impact on the ends of the bones.
+Both the meniscus cushions the impact on the ends of the bones.
 They also provide additional stability to the joint.
 Both the meniscus and the ligaments have limited blood supply.

 Synovium is a tissue lining the inner surface of the joint.
 The synovium secretes a watery thin, clear and sticky fluid known as synovial fluid.
 Just like machine oil, it acts as a lubricant allowing smooth gliding of the joint.
 Bursae are small fluid-filled sacs helping in smooth gliding of the structures around the knee joint.